Peruvian Agrarian Reform: The Agrarian Reform by Juan Velasco Alvarado

 The agro-industrial complexes on the coast were the first to be expropriated.
 On 26 June 1969, two days after promulgation of the law, armed soldiers entered the sugar haciendas of the northern coast to take the installations and expel their owners.

 In contrast to Belaúnde's reform, no exemptions for owners of large estates were allowed.
 Between June 1969 and June 1979, more than 9 million hectares of land representing 15,826 lots were expropriated, benefitting some 370,000 families, much more than the approximately 1 million hectares from 546 haciendas in the time of Belaúnde's government.
 In the beginning, the expropriated estates were not distributed, but were left intact, concentrated and collectivized.
 15,000 expropriated estates were transformed into 1,708 cooperatives.
 The expropriated landowners had to accept agrarian bonds within 20 to 30 years at an interest rate of 4 to 6% p.a. as compensation.
+Payment in bonds was limited to an amount of approximately 270,000 soles (around $6,236), above which the bonds were exchanged for stocks in industrial companies owned by the state.
+Additionally, expropriated landowners could cash in their bonds at the Banco Industrial for their full face value but only if they invested the same amount into an industrial plant.
+These two measures effectively converted agrarian capitalists into industrial capitalists and were most likely a calculated effort by the revolutionary junta to boost their urban industrial developments.

 Two types of cooperatives were formed: Agrarian Production Cooperatives (Cooperativas Agrarias de Producción, CAP) and Agrarian Societies of Social Interest (Sociedades Agrícolas de Interés Social, SAIS).
 The CAPs were formed mainly in the coastal haciendas producing cash crops such as sugar cane, cotton and rice for the external as well as for the internal market, but also in the Andean region of Cuzco, among them the CAP José Zúñiga Letona at the former hacienda Huarán in the Calca District, where the film Kuntur Wachana was made, the cooperative of Ninamarca, whose first director was the famous peasant leader Saturnino Huillca Quispe, and the huge CAP Tupac Amaru II in Anta Province, which produced for the internal market.
 These cooperatives were owned by the agricultural workers in form of collective ownership.
 The SAIS were organized as cattle-holding cooperatives owned by agricultural workers grazing livestock and associated with traditional neighboring peasant communities.